ymugume19/Git-Markdown-Exercise/README.md

 <img src="https://help.github.com/assets/images/help/repository/fork_button.jpg">

 This will take you to the GitHub page for your very own GitHub repository!
-It should have the URL (where `<your GitHub ID>` should be your new GitHub ID):
+It should have a URL like the one below (where `<your GitHub ID>` should be your new GitHub ID):

 ```
 https://github.com/<your GitHub ID>/Unix-Git-Exercise